Mohed Altrad

 Mohed Altrad (محمد الطراد) is a French-Syrian billionaire businessman, rugby chairman and writer, born c.
 March 1948.
-He was born to a very young mother and his father gave him away to his grandparents at age four following his mother's death.
+He was born to a very young mother and his father gave him away to his grandparents aged four following his mother's death.
 In 2015, Altrad was named Ernst & Young World Entrepreneur Of The Year.
+As of 2026, Forbes estimates his net worth at 6.7$ billion.

 Biography

 Mohed Altrad spent part of his youth in Raqqa, Syria.
-He passed the baccalaureate at 17, and thanks to his high scores, was awarded a scholarship of 200 francs from the Syrian government to study in France.
+He passed the baccalaureate at 17, and was awarded a scholarship of 200 francs from the Syrian government to study in France.
 He obtained a diploma from Paris Dauphine University (MIAGE 1975).

-He is unsure of his date of birth, so he recently "picked a date from a hat" in order to celebrate one.
+He is unsure of his date of birth, so he "picked a date from a hat" in order to celebrate one.